Benrobo/jobmeet/readme.md

 But, what if we could have all this features listed above in a single application, making the process of hiring intuitive, easier and flexible.
 Well, this is where `MeetVast` comes into play.

-## What is MeetVast ?
+## What is JobMeet ?
-Meetvast is just a web application that chooses to fufill the above requirements from:
+JobMeet is just a web application that chooses to fufill the above requirements from:

 - [x] Creating of job / career page for candidates.
 - [x] Receiving of candidates applications.